-A RED FLAG is a warning sign or signal that something might be a scam.
-Look out for these red flags to protect yourself, your family, and community from coronavirus scams.
+Look out for these red flags to protect yourself, your family, and community from COVID-19 scams.

-Scammers are offering to help with errands and running off with your money.
+Scammers are offering to help you with deliveries or errands and then running off with your money.

 Scammers are using the COVID-19 pandemic to try to steal insurance numbers, personal information, and money.
 If anyone contacts you asking for your insurance number, Social Security number, or other personal information in exchange for something, it’s most likely a scam.

 Older adults are especially vulnerable because scammers take advantage of their loneliness, ease of trust, savings, and challenges with technology.
-Senior Living explains the latest COVID-19 scams aimed at older adults and offers some ideas about how to prevent them, as well as tips for senior-friendly technology.
-The California’s Department of Aging has information on many issues faced by older Californians including warnings about scams.
-You can also sign up for Fraud Watch emails from the American Association of Retired Persons (AARP).
+Senior Living explains the latest COVID-19 scams aimed at older adults and how to prevent them, as well as tips for senior-friendly technology.
+The California’s Department of Aging has information on issues faced by older Californians including scam warnings.
+Sign up for Fraud Watch emails from the American Association of Retired Persons (AARP).

 Remember, government agencies will: